ahmad-cs-u/DatabaseManager_CLI/README.md

 # DatabaseManager_CLI
-A database manager created in Java.
-Performs CRUD operations and has permanent storage
+A lightweight Java-based database helper class designed to simplify data management in applications.
+This class handles core database functionalities such as establishing connections, executing queries, and managing results with a clean, reusable API.
+Basic Error handling and CRUD operations have been implemented.
+Open to more suggestions.
+Thanks

 # Functionalities
 A user can use the following functionalities: